Should You Fertilize Desert Landscape Plants?

 Organic vs Synthetic Fertilizers

-If you are going to fertilize your landscape plants, it’s best to use a fertilizer high in organic matter since our desert soil is low in organic matter.
+If you’re going to fertilize your landscape plants, it’s best to use a fertilizer high in organic matter since this is what our desert soil is lacking.
+Look for organic ingredients like kelp meal, bat guano, seed meals, worm castings, composted manure, and seaweed extract.

 While there are many fine organic fertilizers, two highly recommended brands that were developed with an understanding of our native desert soil and plants are: